ni/nimi-python/docs/niswitch/enums.rst

-        The switch module waits until it receives a trigger on the front connector.
+        The switch device waits until it receives a trigger on the  front connector.